avkad3/my-portfolio/README.md

 ### 5. Connect a CMS (Future)

-Swap Contentlayer for Sanity, Contentful, or Notion API when you outgrow local files.
+Swap Contentlayer for Sanity, Contentful, or Notion API when you outgrow local files

 ## Tech Stack